Curriculum Intent

 Key Stage One

 In KS1 children are taught phonics daily by their class teacher with additional small group sessions led by our experienced team of teaching assistants.
 Phonics is also firmly embedded into the wider curriculum.
 Teachers routinely model correct segmenting and blending when reading and writing with the whole class.
-The systematic synthetic phonics scheme used is Monster Phonics.
+The systematic synthetic phonics scheme used is Little Wandle Letters and Sounds.

-Alongside the teaching of phonics, all children in KS1 take part in guided reading sessions.
-In Year 1, these are daily small group guided reading sessions which link to the sounds being taught in the children’s phonics sessions.
-Within these sessions, decodeable Monster Phonics books are used which match to the sound being taught that week in phonics lessons.
+Alongside the teaching of phonics, all children in KS1 take part in 3 adult-led reading sessions per week.
+Within these sessions decodable Little Wandle (Big Cat) books are used which are carefully matched to the children’s phonics ability, so children are able to read 90% of the words with fluency and accuracy.
+Each reading session has a specific focus aimed at developing reading fluency (decoding) prosody (reading with expression) and comprehension.
 Additional sessions look at a broader range of texts including both fiction and non-fiction.
 Lessons have a specific focus aimed at developing reading comprehension and vocabulary skills.

 In addition to dedicated time to teach phonics and reading skills, teachers regularly read with their classes so all children have exposure to a wide range of texts and authors.
 This enables children, from an early age to develop their own opinions about a range of stories, poems and information texts alongside continuing to promote a love of reading.